aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_2.md

 cd 2-lowerCase
 for f in *.yaml; do envsubst < $f | kubectl apply -f -; done
 ```
 Now, restart the MySQL database to reset your hats!
 It may take a second for everything to be ready again, so use `kubectl get pods --watch` to monitor the status.
-Once everything is "ready," get your `frontend-service` url and let's begin...
+Once everything is ready, get your `frontend-service` url and let's begin...

 ```bash
 kubectl rollout restart deployment mysql
 ```

+> You may notice the fetch service on a Crash Loop.
+This is completely normal because it takes MySQL a few minutes to spin up.

 ### And...
 We have another bug!
 We have been getting reports that certain customers are getting 404 errors in our app!
 Let's try to figure out what's going on here.
 ![image](https://user-images.githubusercontent.com/69332964/132967850-c1f68202-6f53-44a7-9f19-13283b2d9c24.png)